Five things to remember this January

 "The news is really upsetting me, but I want to stay informed"

-It is easy to keep ‘doomscrolling’ and in our always-online society, it is hard to switch off.
+It is easy to keep ‘doomscrolling’ in our always-online society.
 It’s normal to feel overwhelmed when there are no limits to the amount of information we receive.

 "I'm OK, but I'm worried my friend isn't..."

-Showing genuine concern, interest and curiosity into the wellbeing of loved ones can give them the permission and space they may need to open up.
+Showing genuine concern, interest and curiosity about the wellbeing of loved ones can give them the permission and space they may need to open up.

 Equally, if you are feeling isolated, it’s important to reach out and let others know.